Deepak8519M/30-Days-of-Voice-Agents-MurfAI/README.md

 This repository showcases my journey to create a **cutting-edge, voice-powered conversational AI**, evolving daily with new features — from **audio transcription** and **text-to-speech**, to **real-time streaming**, **context memory**, and even **multi-agent systems**.

-With a vibrant UI (💬 user messages appear on the **right in blue-purple**, AI responses on the **left in red-purple**), this project blends **FastAPI, AssemblyAI, Murf AI, and Gemini API** to deliver seamless, real-time voice interactions.
+With a vibrant UI , this project blends **FastAPI, AssemblyAI, Murf AI, and Gemini API** to deliver seamless, real-time voice interactions.

 ---